ahmedeidhefny/posts-clean-architecture-master/README.md

 Hi everyone.
 I'm Ahmed Eid a mobile developer. 🧍‍

-This is a sample kotlin android project. 😜
+This is a sample Flutter project. 😜

 Clean MVVM has become one of the standard architectures around which large Android projects are developed.